xajler/instantcoach-api/README.md

 ## Entity Framework

-Make sure that Web or class library project have this packages installed:
+Make sure that WebApi or class library project have this packages installed:

     dotnet add package Microsoft.EntityFrameworkCore.Design